apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 and rename as `src/test/resources/azure-auth-keys.xml`.

-**To add a new test combination:** Templates for mandatory test combinations for PR validation are present in `dev-support/testrun-scripts/runTest.sh`.
+**To add a new test combination:** Templates for mandatory test combinations for PR validation are present in `dev-support/testrun-scripts/runtests.sh`.
-If a new one needs to be added, add a combination set within `dev-support/testrun-scripts/runTest.sh` similar to the ones already defined and
+If a new one needs to be added, add a combination set within `dev-support/testrun-scripts/runtests.sh` similar to the ones already defined and
 1. Provide a new combination name
 2. Update properties and values array which need to be effective for the test combination
 3. Call generateconfigs

 **To run PR validation:** Running command
-* `dev-support/testrun-scripts/runTest.sh` will generate configurations for
+* `dev-support/testrun-scripts/runtests.sh` will generate configurations for
 each of the combinations defined and run tests for all the combinations.
-* `dev-support/testrun-scripts/runTest.sh -c {combinationname}` Specific
+* `dev-support/testrun-scripts/runtests.sh -c {combinationname}` Specific
 combinations can be provided with -c option.
 If combinations are provided with -c option, tests for only those combinations will be run.

 **Test logs:** Test runs will create a folder within dev-support/testlogs to save the test logs.
 Folder name will be the test start timestamp.
-The mvn test command line logs for each combination will be saved into a file as Test-Logs -$combination into this folder.
-Incase of any failures, this file will have the failure exception stack.
+The mvn verify command line logs for each combination will be saved into a file as Test-Logs-$combination.txt into this folder.
+In case of any failures, this file will have the failure exception stack.
 At the end of the test run, the consolidated results of all the combination runs will be saved into a file as Test-Results.log in the same folder.
 When run for PR validation, the consolidated test results needs to be pasted into the PR comment section.

-**To generate config for use in IDE:** Running command with -a (activate) option `dev-support/testrun-scripts/runTest.sh -a {combination name}` will update the effective config relevant for the specific test combination.
+**To generate config for use in IDE:** Running command with -a (activate) option `dev-support/testrun-scripts/runtests.sh -a {combination name}` will update the effective config relevant for the specific test combination.
 Hence the same config files used by the mvn test runs can be used for IDE without any manual updates needed within config file.